 Workout distribution and timing

-It is well understood that one of the most important signals your body needs to develop aerobically is frequency of training.
+It is well understood that one of the greatest stimulus to develop aerobically is the duration and frequency of training.
 Therefore a minimum 4 aerobic workouts per week will be needed for almost all athletes.
 Less than this and the time between the training stimuli will simply be too long and your body will de-train and you will either stay the same or loose aerobic conditioning.
 This is why when you only exercise on the weekends you de-train over time, no matter how big you go on the weekend.
 Here is an article that goes into a full explanation of the weekend warrior phenomenon.

 How much time per week?